 Following this, Sharon moved to Cambridge where she held research associate positions in the University of Cambridge in the Department of Psychiatry and in the Department of Psychology.
-Presently, she is an Associate Professor based at Anglia Ruskin University in Cambridge.
+Presently, she is an Associate Professor based at Anglia Ruskin University in Cambridge where she is also the co-director of the ARU Centre for Mind and Behaviour.
 Her research has focused on the different mechanisms underlying behaviour, psychology and neurocognition in a variety of mental health and neurological conditions, including OCD, ADHD and stimulant drug dependence.

 You can also check out the following links:

 Research Gate (sign in required)

 Just like our research, the lab is quite diverse with numerous students, collaborators and others involved.

 Follow the links to find out a bit more about different people.

 Shachar Sapir is an MSc graduate of Anglia Ruskin and as an RA she is looking at Digital Compulsions